Methodology

 Study Criteria

-Time frame: The analysis focuses on projects that were approved from January 1, 2016 to December 31, 2019.
-In order to preserve a clear cut off date to facilitate future surveys, no projects that started from 2020 onwards were included, even though some donors provided information about grants that were approved in the first quarter of 2020.
-Data in this study for 2020 forward represent committed allocations for grants approved in 2019 or before.
+Time frame: The analysis focuses on projects that were approved from January 1, 2020 to December 31, 2022.
+In order to preserve a clear cut off date to facilitate future surveys, no projects approved from 2023 onwards were included, even though some donors provided information about grants that were approved in 2023.
+There is data shown in the online dashboard for the year 2023 forward, but this represents estimated (see explanation below) future disbursements for funding that was committed in 2022 or before.

 Commitments vs. Disbursements: Funds included in the study represent donor commitments.
-In a few cases, primarily with international NGO donors, funding represents disbursement data instead of committed funds.
-For multilateral organizations, the disbursed amounts may vary from the original commitment estimates.
-Funding commitments were divided evenly across the number of award years to estimate investment across the years; they do not represent actual annual disbursements as data was not uniformly available.8
+In a few cases, however, funding represents disbursement data instead of committed funds, since this was how several participants reported their data.
+Under the Methodology by Distributions, funding commitments that occurred between the time frame were divided evenly across the number of award years indicated by the donor.
+This allowed then to estimate investment across the years but does not represent actual annual disbursements as data was not uniformly available.16 Annex 1 includes an additional analysis where results are reported according to the year that the total grant was awarded/approved/committed by the donor.

 Donor types: Donors are grouped into one of the following categories: